 In this lab, you will write some p5.js programs that use the techniques you’ve learned in class so far.
 The goal here is not just to get the programs done as quickly as possible, but also to help your peers if they get stuck and to discuss alternate ways to solve the same problems.
-You will be put into breakout rooms in Zoom to work on your code and then discuss your answers with each other, or to help each other if you get stuck.
-Then we will return to discuss the results together as a group.

 For each problem, you will start with a copy of the uncompressed template-p5only.zip in a folder named lab-03.
 Rename the folder as andrewID-03-A, andrewID-03-B, etc. as appropriate.

 Write a p5.js program that sets the background of a 256 X 256 canvas to a shade of gray (from black to white) based on the x and y position of the mouse, whichever is greater.
 For example, if the mouse is at position (214, 119), then the background should be set to gray level 214.